Fatty Finn (film): Production

 Screenwriter Bob Ellis says it was his idea to make the film.
 He complained about interference from the film's producers, John Sexton and Yoram Gross, claiming Sexton in particular wanted a lot of changes, but changed his mind after David Puttnam praised Ellis' original draft.
 He later said of the film that "all the performances are dreadful, the conspicuous exception being Bert Newton's."

-Of the $350,000 budget, $120,000 came from the AFC.
+Of the $350,000 budget, $120,000 came from the Australian Film Commission.

 The movie was set in Woolloomooloo but the area had changed a lot since then so was shot in and around Glebe.
 Filming took place in January and February 1980.